juristr/juristr.github.com/_posts/2016-04-07-angular2-change-detection.md

 {%endraw%}
 ```

-`ngDoCheck()` is called whenever `@Input() person` changes.
+> **ngDoCheck()** is invoked whenever change detection is run

 That allows us to implement some logic there, like remembering the old values and comparing them against new ones.
 There's a smarter way, though, by using the [KeyValueDiffers](https://angular.io/docs/ts/latest/api/core/KeyValueDiffers-class.html) class.

 ```javascript
 {%raw%}